 On a cold and frosty morning, while driving to work, you switch through the radio stations to find your favorite tune.
 You begin making a mental checklist of the tasks you need to accomplish today in the office.
 Your mind then drifts to the grocery items you need to pick-up at the store after work.

 Suddenly, you are jerked back to reality when three deer unexpectedly run out in front of your vehicle to cross the busy road.
 You jam on the brakes, hoping to stop before colliding with the animals.
 You breathe a sigh of relief once the deer trot off to safety and escape the hit.

 Many of us have experienced a scenario similar to this one.
 And, unfortunately, many of us have made contact with deer.
 Approximately 1.5 million deer-vehicle collisions occur each year, racking up over $1 billion in property damage.

 It is challenging to avoid deer-related accidents; however, you can help prevent deer from hitting your vehicle by following these defensive driving tips.

 Your safety, as well as the security of your passengers and other motorists on the road, should not be jeopardized by trying to avoid hitting a deer.
 Deer vehicle collisions can be a costly accident, which is why it’s essential that your vehicle is protected with the right type of insurance.
 The comprehensive portion of our auto policy covers collision with an animal.
-If a deer has hit your vehicle, contact your local Rockingham Insurance agent or claims representative to report any damage to your car.
-Check out our auto insurance policy to discover more ways Rockingham Insurance is here to help.
+If a deer has hit your vehicle, contact your local Rockingham Insurance agent or claims expert to report any damage to your car.
+Check out our auto insurance to discover more ways Rockingham Insurance is here to help.